Expires on: XX-XX-XXXX

 - Enter the name and email address of the person you wish to transfer registration to

-- Select the option to pay the transfer fee or to pass on the transfer fee to the new runner, click 'send.'
-At this time, the original runner is removed from the event and placed in the transfer file.
+- Select the option to pay the transfer fee or to pass on the transfer fee to the new runner, click "Transfer and Pay $" or "Transfer and Pass Fee" (green button).

 At this time the original runner is removed from the event and placed in the transfer file.
 The new runner will receive an email with a customized link to complete the transfer.